 You’ve gotta be ready to handle massive success right away

-When the product manager of a desktop app (or fitness equipment or just about any other type of product) launches her product into the market, she and her team have a lot of work to get the word out about it.
+When the product manager of a desktop app (or fitness equipment or just about any other type of product) launches their product into the market, they have a lot of work to get the word out about it.
 This is usually a slow process, which is why most products don’t become mega-monster-super-duper successes right out of the gate.

 When you release your mobile app, on the other hand, in addition to your own app rollout marketing you will have at least a little professional help—because you’ll be launching it through one or more of the app stores, and those platforms get zillions of searches every day.

 And if your app goes viral on day one, but your team isn’t ready to support that kind of traffic and the user experience suffers as a result, you could be saying goodbye top—and even creating vocal critics out of—what could have been some of your best customers.